davidkt99/davidkt99/README.md

-Currently working on a social media app using flutter!
+I'm currently working on a Dice/Calculator that uses instances to improve experience!

 <!--
 **davidkt99/davidkt99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.